wp-plugins/mailchimp-sync/readme.txt

 **Improvements**

-- Pause / resume the forced sync process
+- Pause & resume the forced synchronization process

 **Additions**

-- Enable / disable auto-syncing
+- Enable & disable auto-syncing
 - Choose a user role to synchronize.
 - [WP CLI](http://wp-cli.org/) commands: `wp mailchimp-sync sync-all` and `wp mailchimp-sync sync-user $user_id`.
-For more usage info, have a look at the [MailChimp Sync FAQ](https://wordpress.org/plugins/mailchimp-sync/faq/).
-- `mailchimp_sync_user_data` to modify user data before it's sent to MailChimp.
+- Filter: `mailchimp_sync_user_data` to modify user data before it's sent to MailChimp.

+For more detailed usage info on the introduced features, have a look at the [MailChimp Sync FAQ](https://wordpress.org/plugins/mailchimp-sync/faq/).

 = 0.1.2 - March 17, 2015 =